FHIR/ig-guidance/input/pagecontent/languages.md

 This works like other IGs, and if you have an existing IG publication infrastructure, you can (/should) use that.
 If you don't, HL7 can publish the Language packs on your behalf (contact [the FHIR director](mailto:fhir-director@hl7.org)).

+#### Using the Language Pack

+The language pack can be read by humans, but also contains an NPM package that is distributed by the FHIR NPM system.
+The NPM package contains a series of CodeSystem supplements that supplement the explicit or derived code system with a series of concepts that contain the alternate language content.

+All translation supplement resources may have translations provided for some metadata on the resource itself:
+* Name
+* Title
+* Purpose
+* Description
+* Publisher
+* Copyright

+The following resource types can be translated:

+* CodeSystem.
+CodeSystem supplements contain a flat list of codes that have translated content.
+In addition to the display, the definition, designations and string and markdown extensions may be translated.
+* Questionnaire.
+Each questionnaire item creates a code for the item.id with the display of the item. prefixes, options, and initial values create subcodes (item@(thing)) so that they can be translated (if they are present)
+* StructureDefinition.
+Each element definition in a structure/profile creates a code for the elementDefinition.id with the definition of the item.
+The properties requirements, comment, meaningWhenMissing, orderMeaning, isModifierMeaning and binding.description create subcodes (item@(thing)) so that they can be translated (if they are present)

 ---

 ### Working with the Java Language files